 What is Ecommerce Store Performance?

-Ecommerce Store Performance measures how an online store compares against UK averages across 8 core commercial metrics: conversion rate, average order value, cart abandonment rate, return rate, traffic source mix, email revenue percentage, repeat purchase rate, and mobile conversion rate.
-Together these dimensions capture the commercial health of the store — revenue efficiency, customer loyalty, and operational performance — rather than relying on any single vanity metric.
+Ecommerce Store Performance measures how an online store compares against industry averages across 8 core commercial metrics: conversion rate, average order value, cart abandonment rate, return rate, traffic source mix, email revenue percentage, repeat purchase rate, and mobile conversion rate.
+Together these dimensions capture the commercial health of the store, revenue efficiency, customer loyalty, and operational performance, rather than relying on any single vanity metric.

 The Formula

-Store Performance Score = Weighted average of 8 metrics each compared to UK ecommerce benchmarks = Score out of 100
+Store Performance Score = Weighted average of 8 metrics each compared to industry ecommerce benchmarks = Score out of 100

 Worked Example

-A mid-sized fashion ecommerce store with £800,000 annual revenue benchmarks itself against UK ecommerce averages from the Shopify Commerce Trends Report.
+A mid-sized fashion ecommerce store with $800,000 annual revenue benchmarks itself against industry ecommerce averages from the Shopify Commerce Trends Report.

 📌 The store is leaving substantial revenue on the table despite having decent traffic.
-Lifting conversion rate from 1.2% to the fashion average of 2.8% would more than double revenue with no change in traffic, and closing the email gap alone would add £150,000+ in high-margin revenue.
-The benchmark pinpoints three specific fixes — product page optimisation, cart abandonment flows, and mobile experience — that compound to change the economics of the entire business.
+Lifting conversion rate from 1.2% to the fashion average of 2.8% would more than double revenue with no change in traffic, and closing the email gap alone would add $150,000+ in high-margin revenue.
+The benchmark pinpoints three specific fixes, product page optimization, cart abandonment flows, and mobile experience, that compound to change the economics of the entire business.

 Why This Matters